TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 sendCacheHeaders
 ----------------

+.. container:: table-row

+   Property
-..  confval:: sendCacheHeaders
+         sendCacheHeaders

-    :name: config-sendCacheHeaders
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          If set, TYPO3 will output cache-control headers to the client based mainly on whether the page was cached internally.
 This feature allows client browsers and/or reverse proxies to take load off TYPO3 websites.

          The conditions for allowing client caching are:

          - page was cached

          - No \*\_INT or \*\_EXT objects were on the page (e.g. :ref:`cobj-user`)

          - No frontend user is logged in

          - No backend user is logged in

          If these conditions are met, the headers sent are:

          - Last-Modified [SYS\_LASTCHANGED of page id]

          - Expires [expire time of page cache]

          - ETag [md5 of content]

          - Cache-Control: max-age: [seconds til expiretime]

          - Pragma: public

          In case caching is not allowed, these headers are sent to avoid client
          caching:

          - Cache-Control: private, no-store

          Notice that enabling the browser caches means you have to consider how log files are written.
 Because when a page is cached on the client it will not invoke a request to the webserver, thus not writing the request to the log.
 There should be ways to circumvent these problems but they are outside the domain of TYPO3 in any case.

          **Tip:** Enabling cache-control headers might confuse editors seeing old content served from the browser cache.
 "Shift-Reload" will bypass both browser- and reverse-proxy caches and even make TYPO3 regenerate the page.
 Teach them that trick!

          Thanks to Ole Tange, www.forbrug.dk for co-authoring this feature.

 ..  index:: config; showWebsiteTitle